SCHEDULE OF BOXES

 - Month 1 – Mali

 Why begin an American History course in Africa?
 Because the study of our nation (rather than the study of a continent) begins with the merging of three broad cultures: European, African, and Native American.
-We have chosen to begin our American story in the days before these three cultures came together in the New World.
+We have chosen to begin our American story in the days before these three cultures came together in the Western Hemisphere.
 Learn about the richest man in the world, Mansa Musa, and his amazing and beautiful kingdom.

 - Month 2 – Powhatan